 Many people think that the objective of continued care is only to prevent relapse.
 While relapse prevention is the primary purpose, it helps in many other ways too.
 In fact, ongoing treatment programs strive to achieve a few goals.

 The first objective is to help people build self-responsibility.
-Those who reenter society from residential rehab don’t just want to survive.
+Those who reenter society from rehab don’t just want to survive.
 They want to become productive members of their community and their families.
 Extended care teaches them how and helps them hold themselves to higher standards.

 Keep in mind that having this responsibility also means completing daily tasks.
 Paying bills, going shopping, and making plans are just a few things that people struggle with when they reenter society.
 Thankfully, continued care can make this process easier.